Your Baby’s First Bath: Four Reasons to Delay

 This is the beginning of the most important job of your life.
 While she’s small, it’s your responsibility to be her voice, and that starts right there in the delivery room – the minute she takes her first breath.
 After you’ve had a minute to bond with her, the nurses will whisk her off to do an assessment (vitals signs and APGAR score)

-Your and your baby both instinctively want to be close right from the moment of birth, as this is an important time for you to get to know one another.
+You and your baby both instinctively want to be close right from the moment of birth, as this is an important time for you to get to know one another.
 So, for this reason alone, being separated for bath time seems counterintuitive.

-1. Keeps Baby Protected Against Infection
+1. Delaying Your Baby’s First Bath Keeps Her Protected Against Infection

 Vernix caseosa is the thick, white, cheese-like substance that covers your baby’s skin when she’s born.
 This remarkable coating is made up of proteins and skin cells which have a very important purpose both inside and outside of your uterus.
 The vernix acts as a waterproof barrier to protect your baby’s skin while in the amniotic fluid while in utero as well as acts as a natural moisturizer helping baby’s skin adapt to the lower humidity outside of the uterus.2 No need for baby lotion!

 Vernix also has antimicrobial properties that are active against group B. strep, E. coli and other bacterial and fungal infections.3 The hospital is filled with sick people with infections that can be devastating for newborn babies.
 So, we should take every possible preventative measure against them, including not washing the vernix off too soon after birth.

 2. Delaying Your Baby’s First Bath Increases Likelihood of Breastfeeding Success